GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 - Click the down arrow and choose  `Facet > Text facet`.

 In the left panel, you will now see a box containing every unique value in the `Crash_Month` column, along with a number representing how many times that value occurs in the column.
-Question:
+At the top of the box you can sort the results by name and count.
+A great feature for exploring a large dataset.

-1. Try sorting this facet by name and by count.
+- Try sorting this facet by name and by count.
 How are they sorted?
+Name is alphabetical and count is largest first.
-2. Which months have the highest and lowest traffic related accidents?
+- Which months have the highest and lowest traffic related accidents?
+May is the highest, January the lowest.

-{% include modal.md button="Solution" color="success" title="Activity 1 solution" text="1.
-Name is alphabetical, and count is largest at top of list.

-> 2. May highest, January lowest." %}

 - Close facet by clicking the `x` in top corner of the Facet panel.

-Always close facets when you are finished with them, so as not to affect future facets.
+{% capture alert %}*Note:* Always close facets when you are finished with them, so as not to affect future facets or results.
+{% endcapture %}
+{% include alert.md text=alert color="warning" %}

 #### Activity - Amending data through Facets